sebschlicht/plg_system_rimages/README.md

 This simple step will most likely reduce your image transfer size by 20 to 50 percent.

-### Cropped version on small devices
+### Alternative images on small devices

+By default, the original image is downscaled for smaller devices.
+Though this is a great default, it may not be ideal for certain images.
-In case one of your images has a clear focus on a particular object or subject, you may want to crop the image to the area of interest rather than downscaling the whole image.
+Your image may put a focus on a particular object or subject, in which case you might want to crop the image to the area of interest, or you might want to use completely different images on smaller (i.e. mobile) devices.

-You can simply provide cropped versions of a particular image for defined breakpoint by following the plugin's [naming convention](https://github.com/sebschlicht/plg_system_rimages/wiki/naming-convention) and still have smaller versions of other images generated automatically, if you want.
+Thus, you can provide alternative (e.g. cropped) originals for breakpoints (following the plugin's [naming convention](https://github.com/sebschlicht/plg_system_rimages/wiki/naming-convention)) which are then - instead of the original image - compressed and downscaled to be shown on devices with the respective dimensions.

 ## Installation